EconomyOct 04, 2022

 European Commission, 2021.
 Rural development.
 European Commission - European Commission.
 Available at: https://ec.europa.eu/info/fo od-farming-fisheries/key-poli cies/common-agricultural-pol icy/rural-development_en [Accessed November 23, 2021].

 Li, Y., Westlund, H. & Liu, Y., 2019.
 Why some rural areas decline while some others not: An overview of rural evolution in the world.
 Journal of Rural Studies, 68, pp.135–143.Lina S. Maddah is a Senior Economic Researcher at the Lebanese Center for Policy Studies.
 Her areas of work include Urban and Regional Economics, Firm Dynamics, Spatial Economic Analysis, Cultural and Creative Industries, and Local Entrepreneurship Ecosystems.
-Lina holds a Ph.D. in Economics from Universitat Rovira i Virgili, Spain, and is a Professor at the Department of Economics at the Lebanese American University.
+Lina holds a Ph.D. in Economics from Universitat Rovira i Virgili, Spain, and is an Adjunct Professor at the Department of Economics at the Lebanese American University.